DFE-Digital/dfe-job-descriptions/Software Developers/SoftwareDeveloper.md

 ### Essential:

- * Good knowledge of software development using (Ruby and the Ruby on Rails framework/ C#/.NET / Ruby and the Ruby on Rails framework, C#/.NET, or similar)
+ * Good knowledge of software development using (Ruby and the Ruby on Rails framework, C#/.NET, or similar)

  * Experience working with technical teams to deliver user-focused services in an agile environment